 There are no over-the-counter opioid drugs for pain relief available in the United States.
 All opioids are heavily regulated and must be prescribed by a physician following both the law and while upholding a standard of care that keeps the patient’s best interests in mind.

 Doctors are expected to uphold a standard of care to their patients, and that includes managing the medications that they prescribe.
 There are some cases, though, when the patient’s best interests may take a back seat, especially when the doctor has a financial stake in keeping a patient returning.

 So-called “pill mill” doctors have been known to write prescriptions for tens of thousands of doses without regard for the patient’s safety, nor the risks of addiction and potential overdose.
 These doctors often prey on vulnerable patient populations who may be suffering from long-term chronic pain and addiction, with no regard for ethical guidelines such as the American Medical Association’s Code of Medical Ethics.
 Unscrupulous doctors may not offer alternative pain management strategies or appropriately follow through and monitor continued opiate use by their patients, violating their duty of care.

 Proving a medical malpractice case for the over-prescription of opioid drugs is a difficult legal challenge, so you should seek an attorney with experience handling cases like yours.
 Your attorney can investigate your claim, present your legal options, and help you through every step of the process of making your medical malpractice claim in a court of law.

 Wayne Wright LLP has been standing up for the rights of those who have been injured by medical malpractice for decades, and we are here to help you and your family begin the recovery process today.
-To talk to an experienced legal professional about your potential medical malpractice case, call us by phone, use our contact form to send an email, or click the live chat box on this page now and arrange a free, no-obligation consultation with us today.
+To talk to experienced medical malpractice attorneys about your potential medical malpractice case, call us by phone, use our contact form to send an email, or click the live chat box on this page now and arrange a free, no-obligation consultation with us today.